What is a drug eruption?

 - Underlying viral infections and diseases can influence reactions.

 - Previous allergic drug reaction or drug intolerance increases the risk of reaction to another drug.
 The more drugs prescribed, the more likelihood of allergy.

 - Cross-reactions can occur relating to previous sensitivity to different medications, sunscreens, cosmetics, foods or insect bites.

 It should be noted that some symptoms are falsely attributed to a medication when due to another cause.

 - True allergy: this is due to an immunological mechanism

 - Drug intolerance (ie, dose-related reactions)

-- Pseudoallergy (ie, an urticarial reaction assumed to be allergy but is actually due to direct release of mast cell mediators by the drug [opioids, NSAIDs]).
+- Pseudoallergy (ie, an urticarial reaction assumed to be an allergy but is actually due to the direct release of mast cell mediators by the drug [opioids, NSAIDs]).

 What are the clinical features of drug eruptions?